quipper/actions-runner/README.md

 ## Purpose

-We extend the Dockerfile of actions/runner to solve the following issues:
+We extend the official image to solve the following issues:

 - ~We need to run a job on both amd64 and arm64 nodes.
   This repository provides a multi-architectures image.